 Biomotif is a Swedish SME formed in 2005 by Thorleif Lavold.
 The company develops new front-end instrumentation for mass spectrometry.
-Its main objective is to simplify methods and instrumentation by interactions with potential drug candidates in the liquid phase.
+Its main objective is to simplify methods and instrumentation by integrating novel technology with next integrating novel technology with generation mass spectrometer systems.